How to Make Paper Mache Smooth

-You can find all the recipes I mentioned in the video in the Art Library.
-There’s also a link to it at the top of every page.
+You can find all the recipes I mentioned in the video in the Recipes page.
+There’s a link to it at the top of every page.

 The bumpiness of traditional paper strips and paste is one reason why I developed the paper mache clay recipe about nine years ago, but even if you don’t use the paper mache clay recipe you can still get your sculpture as smooth as you want it.

 The paper will lie down smoother if you tear the paper instead of cutting it.
 The type of paper is also important – some paper is too stiff to form itself to the shapes of your armature.
 Newspaper and the paper that’s used for phone books both work really well.
 The heavy brown paper from paper bags can also work if you use enough paste – the water in the paste will soften the paper.
 Most magazine paper is too stiff.

 A light touch might be all you need …

 To make traditional paper strips and paste smoother, often all you need to do is use very fine sandpaper to smooth the edges of the paper strips.
 This will also help if you use raw flour and water paste, which leaves tiny bumps of dried paste on the surface of your sculpture.